profssbssb/GSMdatasets/README.md

 # GSM-trace-datasets
 ## Folloiwng table shows summary of the GSM datasets

+## Folloiwng table shows summary of the GSM datasets

 |Sr. No.  | Band   | Location   | indoor/outdoor | date of observation   | size of file|
 |--------|----------|------------|-----------------|-----------------------|--------|
 |  1      | 900    | Rural/ashta      | outdoor        |   13/08/2018      |    6.42MB|